-The Department of Applied Mathematics and Business Informatics fits naturally into the structure of the School of Economics and Management as it supports and develops the tradition of the latest in providing fundamental aspects of learning and academic research.
+The Department of Mathematics fits naturally into the structure of the School of Physics, Mathematics, and Computer Science as it supports and develops the tradition of the latest in providing fundamental aspects of learning and academic research.
 The aim of the department is to provide teaching in mathematics for all specializations at HSE to the highest international standards and the development of fundamental and applied research in mathematics, its applications, tools and methods.

-The Department of Applied Mathematics and Business Informatics fits perfectly into the structure of the School of Economics and Management as it supports and develops the fundamental aspects of learning and academic research.
+The Department of Mathematics fits perfectly into the structure of the School of Physics, Mathematics, and Computer Science as it supports and develops the fundamental aspects of learning and academic research.
 The aim of the department is to provide teaching in mathematics for all specialisations at HSE to the highest international standards and the development of fundamental and applied research in mathematics, its applications, tools and methods.

 This includes the following key tasks: